-The following special resolutions have been passed by the Company since the previous directors' report dated 7 September 2018, to the date of this report:
+The following special resolutions have been passed by the Company since the previous directors' report dated 6 September 2019 to the date of this report.

-- To approve the fees payable to the current non-executive directors, excluding the Chairman of the Board and the foreign non-executive director. - To approve the fees payable to the Chairman of the Board. - To approve the fees payable to the foreign non-executive director. - To approve the fees payable to the members of the Remuneration, Nomination and Appointments Committee, excluding the Chairman of the committee. - To approve the fees payable to the members of the Audit and Risk Committee, excluding the Chairman of the committee. - To approve the fees payable to the members of the Social and Ethics Committee, excluding the Chairman of the committee. - To approve the fees payable to the Chairman of the Remuneration, Nomination and Appointments Committee. - To approve the fees payable to the Chairman of the Audit and Risk Committee. - To approve the fees payable to the Chairman of the Social and Ethics Committee. - To authorise, by way of a general approval, the Company or any of its subsidiaries to acquire ordinary shares issued by the Company, in terms of the Companies Act and Listings Requirements of the JSE. - To authorise the Company, in terms of section 45 of the Companies Act, to provide direct or indirect financial assistance by way of loan, guarantee, the provision of security or otherwise, to any of its present or future subsidiaries and/or any other company or entity that is or becomes related or inter-related.
+- To approve the fees payable to the current non-executive directors, excluding the Chairman of the Board and the foreign non-executive director. - To approve the fees payable to the Chairman of the Board. - To approve the fees payable to the foreign non-executive director. - To approve the fees payable to the members of the Remuneration, Nomination and Appointments Committee, excluding the Chairman of the committee. - To approve the fees payable to the members of the Audit and Risk Committee, excluding the Chairman of the committee. - To approve the fees payable to the members of the Social and Ethics Committee, excluding the Chairman of the - To approve the fees payable to the Chairman of the Remuneration, Nomination and Appointments Committee. - To approve the fees payable to the Chairman of the Audit and Risk Committee. - To approve the fees payable to the Chairman of the Social and Ethics Committee. - To authorise, by way of a general approval, the Company or any of its subsidiaries to acquire ordinary shares issued by the Company in terms of the Companies Act and Listings Requirements of the JSE.